truongsonghiep/journey-to-the-west/chapter_001.md

 of luck,” he exclaimed with two loud guffaws, “a great stroke of luck!”
 The other monkeys surrounded him and asked, “How is it inside?
 How deep is the water?”
 The stone monkey replied, “There isn‟t any water at all.
-There‟s a sheet iron bridge, and beyond it is a piece of Heaven-sent property.”
+There's a sheet iron bridge, and beyond it is a piece of Heaven-sent property.”
-“What do you mean that there‟s property in there?” asked the monkeys.
+“What do you mean that there's property in there?” asked the monkeys.
 Laughing, the stone monkey said, “This water splashes through a hole in the rock and fills the space under the bridge.
 Beside the bridge there is a stone mansion with trees and flowers.
 Inside are stone ovens and stoves, stone pots and pans, stone beds and